romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the primary benefit of configuring caching for workflow dependencies in GitHub Actions?
+Q: What is the primary benefit of configuring caching for workflow dependencies in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **To speed up workflow execution by reusing previously downloaded or built dependencies**